nocomplexity/FreeAndOpenMachineLearning/catalogue.md

 ## Categories

 :::{note}
 Using categories makes searching simple.
-However there is and will never be an unified definition to manage all various Solution Building Blocks.
+However there is and will never be an unified topology to categorise all various Solution Building Blocks.
 :::

 * ML Frameworks: Within this category you will find mainly solutions to build applications.
 It contains APIs and a lot of functionality so you can focus on solving your business problem that you want to solve with AI or an LLM model.